 This example is meant to show you how one could define a fixed set of volumes that Bacula will rotate through on a regular schedule.
 There are an infinite number of such schemes, all of which have various advantages and disadvantages.
+Note: these volumes may either be tape volumes or disk volumes.
 We start with the following assumptions:

 - A single tape has more than enough capacity to do a full save. - There are ten tapes that are used on a daily basis for incremental backups.
 They are prelabeled Daily1 ...
-Daily10. - There are four tapes that are used on a weekly basis for full backups.
+Daily10. - ullet There are four tapes that are used on a weekly basis for full backups.
 They are labeled Week1 ...
-Week4. - There are 12 tapes that are used on a monthly basis for full backups.
+Week4 - There are 12 tapes that are used on a monthly basis for full backups.
 They are numbered Month1 ...
 Month12 - A full backup is done every Saturday evening (tape inserted Friday evening before leaving work). - No backups are done over the weekend (this is easy to change). - The first Friday of each month, a Monthly tape is used for the Full backup. - Incremental backups are done Monday Friday (actually Tue-Fri mornings).